nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `task t/Assignment 1 d/Description here addStu/Adam Tan, Wong Zhu Yi, Robin Hood`
 * `task t/Midterm Assignment d/This is a challenging assignment addStu/Alvin, Simon, Theodore`

+### Editing Tasks : `edit-task`

+Edits an existing tasks in the task list.

+Format: `edit-task [t/TITLE] [d/DESCRIPTION] [deleteStu/STUDENT_1, STUDENT_2]`

+* Edits the task at the specified `INDEX`.
+The index refers to the index number shown in the displayed task list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* For task specific fields `by/`, `addStu/`, and `deleteStu/`, can only be edited if the task is of the correct type.
+    * `by/` is only accepted while editing a Deadline Task.
+A date should strictly follow the format of YYYY-MM-DD.
+    * `addStu/` and `deleteStu/` are only accepted while editing an Assignment Task.
+    * `addStu/` adds the student names to the assignment while `deleteStu/` deletes students names if the exact name is already in the assignment task's student list.
+* Existing values will be updated to the input values.

+Examples:
+* `edit-task 1 t/Assignment 1 d/Topics: Recursion addStu/Adam Lee, Ben Tang deleteStu/Zack Yu, Xenia Ng`
+  Edits the title, description and student list of the 1st task in the task list, provided that it is an assignment task, to be `Assignment 1`, `Topics: Recursion` and `Adam Lee, Ben Tang` respectively.
+* `edit-task 2 deleteStu/Jackie Chan` Edits the student list of the 2nd task in the task list to delete the name `Jackie Chan`.
+All other students in the student list of the task are not affected.

+### Removing a Task : `remove-task`

+Removes a specified task from the Task List (Can be a ToDo, Deadline or Assignment).

+Format: `remove-task INDEX`

+* Deletes the task at the specified `INDEX`.
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `remove-task 2` deletes the 2nd student in the task list.
 ---

 ### Navigating User Input History: `↑`, `↓`